ratschlab/immunopepper/docs/index.rst

     :align: center
     :alt: Image showing splice graph generation from transcripts

-This peptide set obtained by using this software tool can be personalized with germline and somatic variants, and takes all exon-exon junctions present in the splicing graph (even the ones not part of the reference annotation, but present in the given RNA-Seq sample) into account.
+The peptide set obtained by using this software tool can be personalized with germline and somatic variants, and takes all exon-exon junctions present in the splicing graph (even the ones not part of the reference annotation, but present in the given RNA-Seq sample) into account.
 The comprehensive set of peptides can be used subsequently for further downstream analyses, such as domain annotation or computational immunology.